cloud-custodian/cloud-custodian/docs/source/azure/advanced/azurefunctions.rst

 Python support in Azure Functions V2 is in preview and this feature is still immature.

 - Linux is currently the only supported operating system.
+- Python 3.6 is the only supported version.
 - Only Service Principal authentication is currently supported.

 Currently periodic (CRON) and Event Grid functions are supported, however consumption pricing is not